-My dormmates included a Japanese college student, German optometrist, UN worker from the Democratic Republic of Congo, and a traveler from Spain.
+My dormmates included a Japanese college student, a German optometrist, a UN worker from the Democratic Republic of Congo, and a traveler from Spain.

-I celebrated my 43rd birthday with an extravagant lunch at Geranium, a three-star Michelin restaurant currently ranked the fifth-best restaurant in the world, according to The World's 50 Best Restaurants list.
+I celebrated my 43rd birthday with an extravagant lunch at Geranium, a three-star Michelin restaurant currently ranked the fifth-best restaurant in the world, according to The World's 50 Best Restaurants.

 New York City

-I flew Norwegian from Copenhagen to New York City, where I spent a weekend visiting family, before returning home to Austin.
+I flew Norwegian from Copenhagen to New York City, where I visited family before returning home to Austin.

-I try to visit New York City once a year, and this was the second year that I did so on a return trip from Europe.
-Not a bad routine!
+I try to visit New York City once a year, and this was the second year I did so on a return trip from Europe.
+Not a bad routine.

 - Why I'll Always Come Back to New York City

 - 5 Classic Summer Experiences in New York City